 Of course there are simpler forms of AR that have already arrived, such as Pokemon Go and Snapchat 3d stickers.
 But are these things true AR?
 And as we asked recently, does it matter?

-We zero in on these matters in the second episode of our VR/AR Briefs series, which you can see in full below.
-Meanwhile, let us know if you have suggested topics for future episodes or if you want to sponsor an episode.
-The current list of upcoming topics is below.
+We zero in on these matters in the second episode of the VR/AR Briefs series, which you can see in full below.
+Meanwhile, let us know if you have suggested topics for future episodes.